minilabdev/minilab-bootcamp/docs/index.md

 In person and remotely.
 Looking at a few options - computer science department in Boise Downtown is our top choice.

+## How to Help?
+"I love what you're doing, how can I help?"
+I am glad you asked.
+It takes a village and we will need the following volunteers:
+* Industry mentors
+* Industry speakers
+* Mock interviewers
+* Resume reviewers
+* Guest lecturers

+Please reach out to Nilab if you're interested in any of those.

 ### Wait...has anything like this been tried before?
 Yes, a similar free bootcamp was held in 2017.
 They were all stuents and this internship was their first breakthrough opportunity.
 Please see details at https://github.com/nmousa/boise-bootcamp/blob/main/show_me_data.md